Vinay7820/to-do-tasky-webapp/README.md

 🏗️ Architecture

-1 - Frontend: Gin (Go) web app containerized and deployed on Amazon EKS 2 - Backend: MongoDB 5.x hosted on an EC2 instance
+1 - Frontend: Gin (Go) web app containerized and deployed on Amazon EKS 2 - Backend: MongoDB 5.x hosted on an EC2 instance.
 3 - Networking: Public ALB/NLB in front of EKS, VPC with public + private subnets

 Infra-as-Code: Terraform used to provision all resources